AKR0SS/discord-bot/README.md

-# Discord Bot
+# Kumiko Discord Bot

-uh, there's totally no bad words in here :)
+if you're a lil bitch and sensetive to words, this bot is probably not for you :)

 ## Command list